Collins resigns as manager, will join Mets’ front office

 “I agreed with him, I thought this was a time for change,” said Alderson, who for the first time acknowledged that he will sign a new deal to remain with the Mets.
 “Change is difficult but it comes with baseball.
 Terry’s a baseball man.
 He will be until the day he dies.
 The fact that he’s leaving this job won’t change that.
 He’ll continue to be an asset to the organization.”

-Said chief operating officer Jeff Wilpon in a statement through a team spokesman: “I spoke to Terry today and told him I appreciated his seven years of service and that I was happy he would still be a part of our organization going forward,”
+Chief operating officer Jeff Wilpon said in a statement through a team spokesman: “I spoke to Terry today and told him I appreciated his seven years of service and that I was happy he would still be a part of our organization going forward,”

 On Friday, Newsday detailed dysfunction within the organization, which included strained relationships between Collins, some of his players, and the front office.